More than 1,100 Bangladeshi women entrepreneurs and professionals make their mark in the UAE

 PHOTO

-- More than 100 self-made Bangladeshi women entrepreneurs and 1,000 women professionals are currently contributing to the UAE economy.

-Dubai, UAE: More than 100 self-made Bangladeshi women entrepreneurs and 1,000 women professionals are currently contributing to the UAE economy, according to a senior official.
-They are active in real estate, restaurant, garments, trading, jewelry, grocery, typing services etc.
+More than 100 self-made Bangladeshi women entrepreneurs and 1,000 women professionals are currently contributing to the UAE economy, according to a senior official.
+They are active in real estate, restaurant, garments, trading, jewellry, grocery, typing services etc.

 Non-Resident Bangladeshis (NRBs) own and manage more than 100,000 of the 750,000 active businesses in the UAE, according to sources.
 Although the number of Bangladeshi women entrepreneurs are quite small compared to the total number of businesses owned by the NRB entrepreneurs, their numbers are growing as more and more women are establishing their businesses in the UAE.